 In 1969 I returned to South America with Linda Cherbonneau from Massachussets whom I had met while she was doing her Junior year abroad, also at the university of Louvain.
-We were married, and during the next 20 years I helped her raise three kids, while I worked in the design and implementation of projects for the social and economic development of very poor urban and rural communities, first in Peru and, later on, in the five countries that comprise the Andean region.
+We were married, and during the next 20 years I helped her raise three kids, while professionally occupied with the design, funding, and implementation of projects for the social and economic development of poor urban and rural communities, first in Peru and, later on, in the five countries that comprise the Andean region.

 Towards the end of this period we were living in Montevideo, Uruguay, and I was working for an regional organization implementing projects in fifteen different countries.The geopolitics affecting Latin America had changed drastically during the decade of the 80's, and a strong wave of right wing repression was gradually making impossible the type of human rights and social and economic development work I had done all along.
 Field workers in whose training I had participated and whose salaries I had helped fund, were being harassed and sometimes persecuted.
 Torture and murder were far too commonly used to prevent even the most timid attempts to bring about some semblance of justice and protection to the chronically dispossessed.